-• When handling refrigerant (R-410A), the following precautions should always be observed:
+- When handling refrigerant (R-22), always observe the following precautions: - Always wear proper eye protection while handling refrigerant. - Maintain the temperature of the refrigerant container below 104 °F (40 °C) - Perform repairs in a properly ventilated area.
+(Never perform repairs in an enclosed environment.) - Do not expose the refrigerant to an open flame. - Never smoke while performing repairs, especially when handling refrigerant. - Ensure that the liquid refrigerant does not come in contact with skin.

-- Always wear proper eye protection while handling refrigerant. - Maintain the temperature of the refrigerant container below 104 °F (40 °C). - Perform repairs in a properly ventilated area.
-(Never in an enclosed environment.) - Do not expose refrigerant to an open flame. - Never smoke while performing repairs, especially when handling refrigerant. - Be careful the liquid refrigerant does not come in contact with the skin. - If liquid refrigerant strikes eye or skin: - Do not rub the eye or the skin. - Splash large quantities of cool water on the eye or the skin. - Apply clean petroleum jelly to the skin. - Go immediately to a physician or to a hospital for professional treatment.
+- If liquid refrigerant contacts eye or skin: - Do not rub the affected areas. - Splash large quantities of cool water on the affected areas. - Apply clean petroleum jelly to the affected skin. - Seek a physician or go to a hospital for professional treatment.